BioPhoton/ngRe/README.md

 }
 ```

 As we can see, in this example the `ng-container` would only be visible if the value is `1` and therefore `truthy`.
 All `falsy` values like `0` would be hidden.
 This is a problem in some situations.

-In some cases the `ngIfElse` directive and `ng-template` helps, but in some situations we can't use it.
+In some cases, the `ngIfElse` directive and `ng-template` helps, but in some situations, we can't use it.

 ```html
 @Component({